 As you may have noticed, using the As Seen On TV logo is one of the easiest way to apply this strategy.
 To do so, you will have to start with creating images for your business that highlight this part.

 No Photoshop?
 No problem!
-Adobe also has Spark, a web application that you can access on your browser to edit photos.
+Adobe Express, a web application that you can access on your browser to edit photos.
 Pixlr, Befunky, Figma, or Canva are also good options.
 For editing on-the-go, you can use the mobile versions of these apps (and many other photo editing tools).

 You are also not limited to using just the red As Seen On TV logo: you can simply create and design text that mentions it.
 You can even customize it based on wherever your product is popular (like the TikTok example above).